 |IST-8||Full Day||Istanbul||65 €uro|

 Princes’ Islands Tour, An hour’s boat ride from city centre, this group of island take their name from Byzantine times when the princesses where sent there on exile.
 There are nine island, five small and four relatively large.
-No motor vehicle is permitte, transport being provide by horse-drawn carriages.
-On the Island there are many glorious 19th century mansions with characteristic overhanging balconies, most of which are inhabite only during the summer.
+No motor vehicle is permitted, transport being provide by horse-drawn carriages.
+On the Island there are many glorious 19th century mansions with characteristic overhanging balconies, most of which are inhabited only during the summer.